caly-pso/disease_dashboard_app/README.md

 # TL;DR

-Vizualizing the spread of COVID-19 across the US and the World.
+Visualizing the spread of COVID-19 across the US and the World.

 <br>